danielbodnar/awesome-stars/BY-LANG.md

 - [awslabs/tecli](https://github.com/awslabs/tecli) - In a world where everything is Terraform, teams use Terraform Cloud API to manage their workloads.
 TECLI increases teams productivity by facilitating such interaction and by providing easy commands th
 - [buildpacks-community/kpack](https://github.com/buildpacks-community/kpack) - Kubernetes Native Container Build Service
 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a c
-- [runfinch/finch](https://github.com/runfinch/finch) - The Finch CLI an open source client for container development
+- [runfinch/finch](https://github.com/runfinch/finch) - The Finch CLI is an open source client for container development
 - [lima-vm/lima](https://github.com/lima-vm/lima) - Linux virtual machines, with a focus on running containers
 - [acouvreur/sablier](https://github.com/acouvreur/sablier) - Start your containers on demand, shut them down automatically when there's no activity.
 Docker, Docker Swarm Mode and Kubernetes compatible.
 - [redhat-developer/odo](https://github.com/redhat-developer/odo) - odo - Developer-focused CLI for fast & iterative container-based application development on Podman and Kubernetes.
 Implementation of the open Devfile standard.